Yellow-Dog-Man/JSONSchemas/README.md

 Head to the official [JSON Schema website](https://json-schema.org/)!

-## Why are you using draft-04 schemas?

-Our [JSON Schema generator](https://github.com/RicoSuter/NJsonSchema) only supports [draft-04](https://github.com/RicoSuter/NJsonSchema/issues/574) right now.
-Please help it reach 06/07 support :)

 ## Contributing
-We accept PRs to the Readme, and issues describing problems with the schemas.
+We accept PRs to the Readme, Generator and issues describing problems with the schemas.

-We do not accept PRs to the Schemas, these schemas are automatically generated from Resonite Source.
-If you notice an error in one, open an issue and we'll endeavor to fix the problem at the source.
+We do not accept PRs to the Schemas themselves, as these schemas are automatically generated from Resonite Source.
+If you notice an error in one, open an issue here and we'll endeavor to fix the problem at the source.